Intrauterine Insemination is also known as an IUI.

 Luckily for me, the company I chose to work with was a hop skip and a jump away!

 It is called IVF New England formally RSC New England.
 I found them to be so friendly and understanding of my situation.
 There are no judgments, just a single focus on getting you pregnant.

-They will go above and beyond to make sure you are healthy and make sure all the basis are covered prior to doing the procedure.
+They will go above and beyond to make sure you are healthy and make sure all the basics are covered prior to doing the procedure.

 I know that this can be done at home and considerably cost less.